In 2020, the global aviation lubricants market was at USD 2.0 billion and is predicted to grow at a 7.2% CAGR to reach USD 2.9 billion by 2026.

 In August 2020, Idemitsu Kosan Co.
 Ltd., a Japanese petroleum corporation, transferred ownership of Shell Lubricants Japan and entered into a share purchase contract with Shell Overseas Holdings Limited.

 In January 2020, Eastman Chemical Company struck a deal with Gulf Coast Ammonia (GCA) and Air Products, Inc., where GCA can control a part of Eastman's Texas City site on lease, and Air Products will build, own, and operate at Eastman's Texas City site, it's steam methane reformer.
-The company will profit from raw material offtake agreement for its specialty products.
+The company will profit from raw material offtake agreements for its specialty products.

 In August 2019, Total Lubrifiants, a prominent player in the global lubricants market, acquired from Houghton International its Aluminum Hot Rolling Oil (AHRO), Steel Cold Rolling Oil (SCRO), and Tinplate Rolling Oil (TPRO) activities in the North American and European Economic Area markets.